ogbaluChidiebubeDavid/ExBit/replit.md

 NairaSwap is a full-stack web application that allows users to swap cryptocurrency tokens to Nigerian Naira with direct bank account transfers using Web3 wallet connections.
 The platform features a clean, minimal interface inspired by relay.link, supporting multiple blockchain networks including Ethereum, BSC, Polygon, Arbitrum, and Base.

 ## Current State
-**Status**: Real Blockchain Integration Complete - Awaiting API Keys **Last Updated**: November 2, 2025
+**Status**: PRODUCTION READY - All integrations configured and database migrated **Last Updated**: November 2, 2025

 ### Implemented Features